Juggling Multiple Projects

 Stay Close to the Work

 Regardless of the number of simultaneous projects, you have to make progress on all fronts when managing multiple projects.
 Don’t leave one until next week and expect positive results.
 Check the progress of each project on a daily basis-especially those portions of the projects where critical deliverables or milestones are located.

 Ensure that for every project the tasks have been properly sequenced and that they make sense.
 I have seen managers run from project to project, grabbing at straws.
 It’s imperative that each project be clearly broken down into manageable tasks and that they be correctly sequenced.

 Create a Dashboard

 Use a digital dashboard to effectively capture and report on all the projects within your portfolio.
 Do you often find yourself running from meeting to meeting, having one status report to do after another, and your progress really has a life of its own?
 Chances are you’re overloaded or just overwhelmed.
 If you’ve been allocated a few IT projects, it would be useful to first review what percentage of time you’ll actually be spending on each project.
 The estimate doesn’t have to be super accurate, merely a ballpark figure you and your project director or PMO manager can discuss.
-Figure A shows how you can easily determine the time allocated for each project.
-It’s a simple spreadsheet, which tells you if you’re over committing yourself.

 A Recommended Process